RyanGutenkunst/dadi/doc/examples/basic_workflow/basic_workflow_2d_dfe.md

 # Choose starting parameters for inference
 # This is an example for the gamma distribution.
-# Most importantly the first two parameters
+# Most importantly are the first two parameters
 # shape and scale (also called alpha and beta).
 params = [0.1, 5000, 0.01]